HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     8. Save your changes.
     9. Stop and restart the HCL DX server.

-4. (Optional): Complete the following steps to mark transient identity provider users as external.
+4. (Optional): Mark transient identity provider users as external.

     !!!information
          After you run the `enable-transient-user task`, the system builds internal groups for each identity provider.
 You can use these groups in the **Resource Permissions** portlet in the **Portal Administration** menu.
 Use the Resource Permissions portlet to build a set of pages and portlets that transient users can see and use.